Viacheslav1510/CI_PP3_Coffee_Machine/README.md

 ### User Goals

+- Log in to coffee machine
 - Order favourite coffee
 - Easy menu to order coffee
 - Be able to insert money to buy coffee
+- Collect bonuses

 ### Site Owner Goals